mweiss/elm-rte-toolkit/README.md

 ## Getting started

-This project requires some webcomponents to get started.
+This package requires some webcomponents to get started.

 If you can support ES6, you can include [js/elmEditor.js](js/elmEditor.js) in your project and import it along with your favorite webcomponent polyfill.